kaa-hong/Ultimate-God-Mode/README.md

 ## How do I play the overhaul mod without Ultimate God Mode?
 Because you have moved Ultimate God Mode into the overhaul mod, the overhaul mod will now only be playable with Ultimate God Mode.
 To fix this and revert everything back to normal you can either:
 * Reinstall the overhaul mod from the Steam Workshop by unsubscribing then subscribing.
+(Recommended)
 * Wait for an update for the overhaul mod (Updates from overhaul mods will remove Ultimate God Mode automatically) - Yes this means you'll have to repeat this process again if you want to play with UGM.
 * Locate and identify Ultimate God Mode's files in the overhaul mod's files and remove them manually.
 (Only do this if you know what you are doing!)